Hvassaa/go-2048/README.md

 You can also add the wanted height and width of the map (standard is 4 by 4):

     ./go-2048 gtk 4 4

+## Acknowledgement

+The original version of 2048 can be found [here](https://github.com/gabrielecirulli/2048).
+Go-2048's behaviour might behave a little different, since it has been a while since I played the original and I did not look the source code.